cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/traces/google/GoogleTaskEventsTraceReader.rst

 requestCloudletStatusChange
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: protected boolean requestCloudletStatusChange(BiFunction<DatacenterBroker, Integer, Optional<Cloudlet>> cloudletLookupFunction, int tag)
+.. java:method::  boolean requestCloudletStatusChange(BiFunction<DatacenterBroker, Long, Optional<Cloudlet>> cloudletLookupFunction, int tag)
    :outertype: GoogleTaskEventsTraceReader

    Send a message to the broker to request change in a Cloudlet status, using some tags from \ :java:ref:`CloudSimTags`\  such as \ :java:ref:`CloudSimTags.CLOUDLET_READY`\ .